If you’re like most new parents, you’re probably eagerly awaiting the morning you wake up to find your baby finally slept through the night!

 But you NEED a nightlight, you say?
 Well, you can have one.
 Just stay away from the white and blue light spectrums and go RED instead!

-Now, this isn’t a make-your-baby-sleep-through-the-night magic trick.
-But let’s not undo all the work you did getting them to sleep in the first place, right?
-As we all know, a well-rested baby is a happy baby.
-Happy babies make happy parents!
+Now, this isn’t a make-your-baby-sleep-through-the-night magic trick, but it helps to not undo all the work you did getting them to sleep in the first place, right?
+As we all know, a well-rested baby is a happy baby, and happy babies make happy parents!